dmbarbour/Sirea/README.md

 * _Multi-Agent Systems._ If an RDP behavior is specified primarily for its effects, it is easy to consider it an *agent* for a multi-agent system.
 Sirea favors this idea for the higher level application behaviors: the initial `SireaApp` is an agent; the module Sirea.AgentResource allows unique agents to be modeled as resources via a typeclass; the *live programming* model will be agent-based, allowing multiple plugins to each contribute resources.

 * _Performance._ Sirea is designed to perform competitively and predictably.
-This includes a dynamic solution for the update ordering problem, efficient batching of updates between threads, use of stateful caches as needed, speculative evaluation and resource acquisition, bounded buffers to control memory and ensure fairness, a few simple optimizations, and behaviors for data parallelism.
+This includes solutions for update ordering problems, batching of updates between threads, minimal use of caches, speculative evaluation and resource acquisition, bounded buffers to control memory and ensure fairness, a few simple optimizations, and behaviors for data parallelism.
 Sirea is suitable for soft real-time applications.

 * _Batteries Included._ Sirea is intended to be a complete application framework, a valid option for industry work.
 Convenience functions, documentation, and utility behaviors are included.
 Planned packages will cover many common resources - user input, graphics, filesystem, web services.
 Ultimately, Sirea should be a serious, mature application framework - the first of its kind for truly declarative programming.